E. C. Segar

-Elzie Crisler Segar (/ˈsiːgɑr/; December 8, 1894 – October 13, 1938), known by the pen name E. C. Segar, was an American cartoonist best known as the creator of Popeye, a pop culture character who first appeared in 1929 in Segar's comic strip Thimble Theatre.
+Elzie Crisler Segar (/ˈsiːgɑr/; December 8, 1894 – October 13, 1938), known by the pen name E. C. Segar, was an American cartoonist.
+He created Popeye in 1929, introducing the character in his comic strip Thimble Theatre.

 Charles M. Schulz said of Segar's work: "I think Popeye was a perfect comic strip, consistent in drawing and humor".
 Carl Barks described Segar as "the unbridled genius as far as I was concerned".

 Early life

 Segar was born on December 8, 1894, and raised in Chester, Illinois, a small town near the Mississippi River.
-The son of Jewish parents Erma Irene (Crisler) and Amzi Andrews Segar, a handyman, his earliest work experiences included assisting his father in house painting and paper hanging.
+The son of Erma Irene (Crisler) and Amzi Andrews Segar, a handyman, his earliest work experiences included assisting his father in house painting and paper hanging.
 Skilled at playing drums, he also provided musical accompaniment to films and vaudeville acts in the local theater, where he was eventually given the job of film projectionist at the Chester Opera House, where he also did live performances.
 At age 18, he decided to become a cartoonist.
 He took a correspondence course in cartooning from W. L. Evans of Cleveland, Ohio.
 He said that after work he "lit up the oil lamps about midnight and worked on the course until 3 a.m."
 During this time, Segar also began studying the work of cartoonists that he would later cite as influences on his work, including Rube Goldberg, George McManus and George Herriman (especially Herriman's strip Stumble Inn).

 Asked how to say his name, he told The Literary Digest it was "SEE-gar".
 He commonly signed his work simply Segar or E. Segar above a drawing of a cigar.